Ball python: Diet

 The diet of the ball python in the wild consists mostly of small mammals and birds.
 Young ball pythons of less than 70 cm prey foremost on small birds.
 Ball pythons longer than 100 cm prey foremost on small mammals.
 Males prey more frequently on birds, and females more frequently on mammals.
-Rodents make up a large percentage of the diet; Gambian pouched rats, black rats, rufous-nosed rats, shaggy rats, and striped grass mice are among the species consumed.

 Reproduction

 Females are oviparous and lay three to 11 rather large, leathery eggs.
 The eggs hatch after 55 to 60 days.
 Young male pythons reach sexual maturity at 11–18 months, and females at 20–36 months.
 Age is only one factor in determining sexual maturity and the ability to breed; weight is the second factor.
 Males breed at 600 g or more, but in captivity are often not bred until they are 800 g, although in captivity, some males have been known to begin breeding at 300-400 g.
 Females breed in the wild at weights as low as 800 g though 1200 g or more in weight is most common; in captivity, breeders generally wait until they are no less than 1500 g.
 Parental care of the eggs ends once they hatch, and the female leaves the offspring to fend for themselves.

+Parthenogenetic reproduction was demonstrated in a pet ball python through genetic comparison of a mother and her early-stage embryos.

+Health and disease

+Several infectious agents and husbandry-related conditions are known to affect ball pythons, especially in captive collections.
+Respiratory disease associated with novel reptile nidoviruses (sometimes called serpentoviruses) has been reported repeatedly in captive ball pythons and other python species; experimental infection studies and outbreak investigations provide strong evidence that these nidoviruses can cause proliferative interstitial pneumonia and fatal respiratory disease in ball pythons.
+Surveillance and diagnostic studies and reviews summarize nidoviruses as an important emerging pathogen in pythons.
+Clinical signs commonly reported include increased respiratory effort, open-mouth breathing, nasal/ocular discharge, anorexia and weight loss, and mortality can be high in affected collections.

+Other viral agents (for example, ferlaviruses) and bacterial and parasitic infections also contribute to disease in captive animals; poor transport, overcrowding and inadequate biosecurity in trade and ranching operations have been implicated in increased disease risk and mortality.
+Good husbandry, quarantine, diagnostic testing, and veterinary oversight are emphasised in the literature to reduce disease transmission in collections and during trade.

 Threats

-The Ball python is listed as Near Threatened on the IUCN Red List; it experiences a high level of exploitation and the population is believed to be in decline in most of West Africa.
+The ball python is listed as Near Threatened on the IUCN Red List; it experiences a high level of exploitation and the population is believed to be in decline in most of West Africa.
 The ball python is primarily threatened by poaching for the international exotic pet trade.
 It is also hunted for its skin, meat and use in traditional medicine.
 Other threats include habitat loss as a result of intensified agriculture and pesticide use.
 Rural hunters in Togo collect gravid females and egg clutches, which they sell to snake ranches.
 In 2019 alone, 58 interviewed hunters had collected 3,000 live ball pythons and 5,000 eggs.